 Across the Ouse River is the Yorkshire Museum.
-Built into the ruins of what was once north England’s wealthiest abbey, its exhibits tell the story of life here for the monks, how that all ended, and much more.
+Built into the ruins of what was once northern England's wealthiest abbey, its exhibits tell the story of life here for the monks, how that all ended, and much more.
 The ancient Roman collection includes slice-of-life exhibits from cult figurines to the skull of a man killed by a sword blow to the head — making it graphically clear that the struggle between Romans and barbarians was a violent one.
 York soldiered on, amassing a large collection of weaponry throughout the ages.
-One of the museum’s highlights is an eighth-century Anglo-Saxon brass helmet.
+One of the museum's highlights is an eighth-century Anglo-Saxon brass helmet.

 The Jorvik Viking Centre shows off the best-preserved Viking city ever excavated.
-You’ll ride a “Pirates of the Caribbean”-type people-mover through a Viking street, complete with jabbering animatronic characters — where sights, sounds, and even smells from the year 975 have been re-created.
+Visitors ride a "Pirates of the Caribbean"-type people-mover through a Viking street, complete with jabbering animatronic characters — where sights, sounds, and even smells from the year 975 have been re-created.
 The ride ends at a gallery filled with artifacts from every aspect of Viking life.

 Nearby, the York Castle Museum is a more old-school, sedate Victorian home show.
 Its one-way plan assures that you'll see everything, including remakes of rooms from the 17th to 20th century, a Victorian street, military exhibits, and some eerie prison cells.

-In the city core, the 100-yard-long cobbled lane known as The Shambles was once the “street of the butchers” (the name is derived from shammell — a butcher’s cutting block).
+In the city core, the 100-yard-long cobbled lane known as The Shambles was once the "street of the butchers" (the name is derived from "shammell" — a butcher's cutting block).
 In the 16th century, it was busy with red meat, and all the blood, guts, and waste were flushed down the street to a mucky pond at the end.
 Now tourist shops fill the Tudor buildings — and tourists fill the Shambles.